alexander-the-alright/ekho/README.md

 -a <s>  - adds required argument <s> as a quote to server -l      - list all quotes
--r [i]  - remove; may be run with or without argument -v      - verbose usage, prints a lot of stuff that may not be all that useful -d      - specify alternate server destination
+-r [i]  - remove; may be run with or without argument -d      - specify alternate server destination
 -log    - [NOT YET IMPLEMENTED] gets logfile from server (contains use and error histories)
 ```